Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• Examine circular flow of income with simple two-sector model, and
+• Examine circular flow of income with a simple two-sector model.

 At the end of this course, students should be able to:

-• Explain the linkage between accounting and other information system;
+• Explain the linkage between accounting and other information systems.

 • State the roles and functions of Accounting standards-setting bodies – Financial Reporting Council of Nigeria (FRCN) and International Accounting Standard Board (IASB).